What Your Jewelry Colors Say About You

 The Power of Color: What Your Jewelry Palette Says About You

 Color is energy.
-It’s emotion.
-It’s personality — without a single word.
-It’s also one of the first things people notice about your jewelry.
-You can tell so much about someone from the colors they gravitate toward: the friend who always wears turquoise, the person who can’t resist pink, or the one whose all-black outfit always has that single pop of red.
+It is emotion.
+It is personality without a single word.
+It is also one of the first things people notice about your jewelry.
+You can tell so much about someone from the colors they gravitate toward: the friend who always wears turquoise, the person who cannot resist pink, or the one whose all black outfit always has that single pop of red.

-When I started designing jewelry, I didn’t set out to focus on color — it just happened.
+When I started designing jewelry, I did not set out to focus on color.
+It just happened.
 I found myself drawn to gemstones that felt alive.
-Over time, I realized how much color connects to emotion and how the stones we wear often reflect something about who we are, or what we need at that moment.
+Over time I realized how deeply color connects to emotion and how the stones we wear often reflect something about who we are, or what we need at that moment.

-Here’s what your jewelry palette might be saying about you — and why color will always be at the heart of SOLO.
+Here is what your jewelry palette might be saying about you, and why color will always be at the heart of SOLO.

 💙 Blue: Calm, Clarity, and Confidence